oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 ### Making the PPS, Prescaler and LFSR cohabit

 As we now have the Prescaler and the LFSR in two different classes, we may want to create a third module to merge them into a uniq module that is receiving a PPS and generating the PRN according to it.
-So it would only have one input signal (1-PPS) (or two inputs if the taps are dynamically chosen) and one output signal and would be parametrized with the parameters of the LFSR + the frequency of the clock we use and the frequency of the PRN generation we want.
+So it would only have one input signal (1-PPS) (or two inputs if the taps are dynamically chosen) and one output signal.
+I should also be parametrized with :

-Last detail we should think about is the fact the PRN generation should stop every second if it doesn't receive a PPS.
-To do it, the only clock we can use to wait for a second is the one we already use.
-So we will just add a counter that counts up to the frequency of this clock.

-If this is a 10 MHz clock, one second should last 10 million ticks.
-Whenever we reach this value, we stop counting and we reset the LFSR and the Prescaler for as long we don't receive a PPS.
-When it comes, we enable the Prescaler and the LFSR and restart counting up to 10 millions.
++ the parameters of the LFSR,
++ the number of bits we want to generate each time we receive a pps,
++ the frequency of the clock we use and the frequency of the PRN generation we want.

 So in the end, it should just be a software version of this component :